 JR Kok, Assistant Professor, HVAC-R Technology

 The Industrial Maintenance & Millwright Technology requires tools.
+Check out the following link for the Tool Kit requirement.

 The job outlook for graduates is excellent.
 Industrial Maintenance/Millwright graduates have a bright future for success.
 Students will have the opportunity to work in a variety of occupations from welding to maintenance, as well as installation of equipment.
 Employment of industrial machinery mechanics, machinery maintenance workers, and millwrights is projected to grow 16 percent from 2014 to 2024.
 The need to keep increasingly sophisticated machinery functioning and efficient will drive demand for these workers.
 Job prospects for qualified applicants should be good.
 This occupation is in high demand in our region with the many manufacturing industries present including Clearwater Paper Corporation, Idaho Pulp & Paperboard and Idaho Forest Group.